We have some history

 Why have this site?

-Our inspiration for this website comes from seeing the power and hope parents get from talking to each other in our weekly support group meetings in Washington.
+The inspiration for this website comes from seeing the power and hope parents get from talking to each other in our weekly support group meetings.
 Magic happens in those spaces.
-Parents who arrive with sadness and nerves and more questions than they can carry, leave smiling and expressing hope.
+Parents who arrive with sadness, nerves, and more questions than they can carry leave smiling and expressing hope.
 They feel less alone in the world.
-But not everyone lives in our neighborhoods and can drive to our meetings.
-So, we want to bring the discussions to them—in whatever state or county they live in.
+Because of that, we want to bring that power of connection to everyone.

 "I just wanted to say thank you.
 We attended our first support group for Tweens yesterday and we felt very welcomed.
 I was able to finally exhale some of the air I have been holding in since my child came out to me a couple of months ago.
 To be in a room with other parents going through exactly the same thing is very very comforting.
 I am so incredibly thankful we found this group.
 Thank you again."